Presidency of George H. W. Bush: Administration

 Bush's first major appointment was that of James Baker as Secretary of State; Baker was Bush's closest friend and had served as Reagan's White House Chief of Staff.
 Bush's first pick for Defense Secretary, John Tower, was rejected by the Senate, becoming the first cabinet nominee of an incoming president to be rejected.
-Leadership of the Department of Defense instead went to Dick Cheney, who had had previously served as Gerald Ford's Chief of Staff and would later serve as vice president under George W. Bush.
+Leadership of the Department of Defense instead went to Dick Cheney, who had previously served as Gerald Ford's Chief of Staff and would later serve as vice president under George W. Bush.
 Kemp joined the administration as Secretary of Housing and Urban Development, while Elizabeth Dole, the wife of Bob Dole and a former Secretary of Transportation, became the Secretary of Labor under Bush.
 Bush retained several Reagan officials, including Secretary of the Treasury Nicholas F. Brady, Attorney General Dick Thornburgh, and Secretary of Education Lauro Cavazos.

 Like most of his predecessors since Richard Nixon, Bush concentrated executive power in the Executive Office of the President.
 New Hampshire Governor John H. Sununu, a strong supporter of Bush during the 1988 campaign, became chief of staff.
 Sununu would oversee the administration's domestic policy until his resignation in 1991.
 Richard Darman, who had previously served in the Treasury Department, became the Director of the Office of Management and Budget.
 Brent Scowcroft was appointed as the National Security Advisor, a role he had also held under Ford.
 In the aftermath of the Reagan era Iran–Contra affair, Bush and Scowcroft reorganized the National Security Council, vesting power in it as an important policy-making body.
 Scowcroft's deputy, Robert Gates, emerged as an influential member of the National Security Council.
 Another important foreign policy adviser was General Colin Powell, a former National Security Advisor who Bush selected as Chairman of the Joint Chiefs of Staff in 1989.

 Beginning mid-May 1991, several damaging stories about Sununu, many of them involving taxpayer funded trips on air force jets, surfaced.
 Bush was reluctant to dismiss Sununu until December 1991, when Sununu was forced to resign.
 Secretary of Transportation Samuel K. Skinner, who earned plaudits for his handling of the Exxon Valdez oil spill, replaced Sununu as chief of staff.
 Clayton Yeutter also joined the administration as a Counselor to the President for domestic policy.
 Baker became chief of staff in August 1992 and was succeeded as Secretary of State by Lawrence Eagleburger.

 Vice President Quayle enjoyed warm relations with Bush, and he served as a liaison to conservative members of Congress.
 However, his influence did not rival that of leading staffers and cabinet members like Baker and Sununu.
 Quayle was often mocked for his verbal gaffes, and opinion polls taken in mid-1992 showed him to be the least popular vice president since Spiro Agnew.
 Some Republicans urged Bush to dump Quayle from the ticket in 1992, but Bush decided that picking a new running mate would be a mistake.